Substra/substra/README.md

 Getting started
 ---------------

+The substra cli depends on `substra-sdk-py`, please install it before.

 If you've cloned this project, and want to install the library (*and all development dependencies*), the command you'll want to run is: